 8. Federal Register/Outside Consultation

-The 60 day Federal Notice was published on January xx, xxxx (Volume xx, Issue xxx).
+The 60-day Federal Register notice published on February 1, 2013 (78 FR 7433).
+There were no comments received.

 The updated LTCH CARE Data Set was developed in consultation with the CMS Division of Chronic and Post Acute Care measure development contractor, Research Triangle Institute, International (RTI), the CMS Division of National Systems (DNS) and its contractors, Telligen, Stepwise and Buccaneer.